 Recently, in [12], a new preconditioning technique for a discretization of the Schur complement operator \mathbf{S}{rot} has been introduced, which has good robustness properties with respect to variation in ν and in the mesh size parameter.
-In this paper we consider only the inner solution operator that appears in the Schur complement operator.
+In this paper we only consider the inner solution operator that appears in the Schur complement operator.
 Of course, a stabilization may be needed in the outer iterations for (1.3).
-This subject is addressed in [10], where it is shown that a Petrov-Galerkin-type stabilization method for (1.3) yields optimal error bounds.
-The possible impact to (1.4) of additional terms resulting from stabilized finite element method for (1.3) is not considered in this paper.
-Generally, such terms enhance ellipticity of (1.4).
+This subject is addressed in [10], where it is shown that a SUPG type stabilization method for (1.3) yields optimal error bounds.
+The possible impact to (1.4) of additional terms, resulting from stabilized finite element method for (1.3) is not considered in this paper.
+Generally such terms enhance ellipticity of (1.4).

-The results in [12], [10], and in the present paper show that for the application of coupled (pressure-velocity) solvers and implicit schemes the rotation form of the Navier-Stokes equations has interesting advantages compared to the convection form.
-Some numerical experiments with a low order finite element method for rotation form of the incompressible Navier-Stokes equations and comparision with the convection form can be found in [13].
-However, relatively little is known about the numerical solution of the Navier-Stokes equations in rotation form, and we believe that this topic deserves further research.
+The results in [12], [10] and in the present paper show that for the application of coupled (pressure-velocity) solvers and implicit schemes the rotation form of the Navier-Stokes equations has interesting advantages compared to the convection form.
+We note that relatively little is known on the numerical solution of the Navier-Stokes equations in rotation form and we believe that this topic deserves further research.

 The remainder of the paper is organized as follows.
-In section 2 notation and assumptions are introduced.
+In Section 2 notation and assumptions are introduced.
 Furthermore, continuity and regularity results for the continuous problem are proved.
-In section 3 the finite element method is treated.
+In Section 3 the finite element method is treated.
 We prove discretization error bounds in a problem dependent norm and in the L_2 -norm.
-In section 4 a multigrid solver for the discrete problem is introduced.
+In Section 4 a multigrid solver for the discrete problem is introduced.
 A convergence analysis is presented that is based on smoothing and approximation properties.
-In section 5 we show results of a few numerical experiments.
+In Section 5 we show results of a few numerical experiments.